JonasGessner/JGProgressView/README.md

 To make the Progress View indeterminate simply set the 'isIndeterminate' property to YES

-You can adjust the animation speed by setting the Progress Bar's animationSpeed property.
+You can adjust the animation speed by changing the Progress Bar's animationSpeed property (default 0.5).
 The value is limited from 0.0 to 1.0.

 ###Short demonstration: